Ryfter/oasis-is-framework/README.md

 ## Usage

-There are two formats to using this framework.
+There are two commands for using this framework inside of espanso.
 1. **:oasis** - ChatGPT ONLY: This is meant to be used in the URL of your browser, or elsewhere, and copied to your URL.
 This creates a full URL string that opens up ChatGPT and inserts your prompt.
 This one also lets you choose the ChatGPT Model used.
 2. **:poasis** - This is for use in a prompt input box.
 It doesn't create a URL but adds the pieces of the OASIS-IS megaprompt to get you started for a conversation.
 This works for any chatbot.